-Please could you send these safeguarding and child protection records in a sealed envelope marked 'Strictly Confidential' for the attention of the Designated Safeguarding Lead, Mr M Keeley.
+Please could you send these safeguarding and child protection records in a sealed envelope marked 'Strictly Confidential' for my attention.

-If there are any particular concerns or needs, of which we need to be aware, please contact me at directorofpastoralcare@morehousemail.org.uk or by telephone on 020 7235 2855.
+If there are any particular concerns or needs, of which we need to be aware, please contact me at cphelps@morehousemail.org.uk or by telephone on 020 7235 2855.